Leighrs/Metabarcoding/README.md

 ></details>
 >
 > **When reviewing the test data:**
->   - NOTE: The `assignTaxonomy()` function of DADA2 uses a naive Bayesian classifer with bootstrapping.
-This random subsampling of k-mers can lead to slightly different assignments for the same ASV across different runs.
-Using `set.seed()` before running ensures reproducibility, but there is a bug in the script that is causing it to no longer recognize the seed.
-So some runs may be slightly different in their taxonomic assignments.
-I am troubleshooting this.
-> -----
+>   - You should see one unassigned ASV that BLASTed to Lucania (Killifish) genus.
+This ASV was not assigned in the nf-core/ampliseq pipeline because I removed this species from the reference sequence database so that we could practice getting assignments for ASVs that need to be BLASTed.
->   - Select "no" for each row in the E column to disapprove of all BLAST assignments.
+>   - Select "no" for E column to disapprove of the BLAST assignment.
 >   - For the dissapproval reasoning in column F:
->     - For each cell, "I want to override taxon naming for each of their species and common name ranks".
+>     - "I want to override some taxon name ranks".
 >   - Fill in the new taxon ranks:
->     - If you see an Oncorhynchus ASV, add:
->        - `Oncorhynchus mykiss` to column N and 'Rainbow trout` to column O.
+>        - Column K: Cyprinodontiformes
+>        - Column L: Fundulidae
+>        - Column M: Lucania
->     - If you see an Lucania ASV, add:
+>        - Column N: Lucania spp
->        - `Lucania spp` to column N and 'Killifish spp` to column O.
->     - If you see an Cottidae ASV, add:
->        - `Cottidae spp` to column N and 'Sculpin spp` to column O.
->     - If you see an Cyprinidae ASV, add:
->        - `Lavinia exilicauda` to column N and 'Hitch` to column O.
+>        - Column O: Killifish spp

 >**C. Save edited spreadsheet (same file name) and upload to FARM:**
 > - If you have MobaXterm, simply save and close the file.